rafalp/Misago-Docs/docs/settings/Core.md

 ## `MISAGO_BLANK_AVATAR`

-This path to image file that Misago should use as blank avatar.
+This path to static image file that Misago should use as blank avatar.
+Defaults to `misago/img/blank-avatar.png`.

 ## `MISAGO_BLEACH_CALLBACKS`